Windows 10 version history: Version 1709 (Fall Creators Update)

 The fifth stable build of Windows 10 is called version 1709, known as the Fall Creators Update.
 It was codenamed "Redstone 3" (RS3) during development.
 This version was released on October 17, 2017.
 Version 1709 introduces a new feature known as "My People", where shortcuts to "important" contacts can be displayed on the taskbar.
 Notifications involving these contacts appear above their respective pictures, and users can communicate with the contact via either Skype, e-mail, or text messaging (integrating with Android and Windows 10 Mobile devices).
 Support for additional services, including Xbox, Skype for Business, and third-party integration, are to be added in the future.
 Files can also be dragged directly to the contact's picture to share them.
 My People was originally announced for Creators Update, but was ultimately held over to the next release, and made its first public appearance in Build 16184 in late April 2017.
 A new "Files-on-Demand" feature for OneDrive serves as a partial replacement for the previous "placeholders" function.

 It also introduces a new security feature known as "controlled folder access", which can restrict the applications allowed to access specific folders.
 This feature is designed mainly to defend against file-encrypting ransomware.
+This is also the first release that introduces DCH drivers.

+The update has reached end of service on April 9, 2019 for Home, Pro, Pro Education, Pro for Workstations, and IoT Core editions.
+The Enterprise and Education editions would have originally reached end of service on April 14, 2020, but this was postponed to October 13 of the same year due to the COVID-19 pandemic.

 Version 1803 (April 2018 Update)

 The sixth stable build of Windows 10 is called version 1803, known as the April 2018 Update.
 It was codenamed "Redstone 4" (RS4) during development.
 This version was released as a manual download on April 30, 2018, with a broad rollout on May 8, 2018.
 This update was originally meant to be released on April 10, but was delayed because of a bug which could increase chances of a "Blue Screen of Death" (Stop error).

 The most significant feature of this build is Timeline, which is displayed within Task View.
-It allows users to view a list of recently-used documents and websites from supported applications ("activities").
+It allows users to view a list of recently used documents and websites from supported applications ("activities").
 When users consent to Microsoft data collection via Microsoft Graph, activities can also be synchronized from supported Android and iOS devices.

+The update has reached end of service on November 12, 2019 for Home, Pro, Pro for Workstations and IoT Core editions.
+The Enterprise, IoT Enterprise and Education editions would have originally reached end of service on November 10, 2020, but this was postponed to May 11, 2021 due to the "global health crisis", in reference to the COVID-19 pandemic.